-Many parents worry about how their children are doing, without realizing how many ways therapy can help.
-We work with child and parents when a child is having trouble at home, school, socially, or with a medical problem.
+We work with children and parents when a child is having trouble at home, school or socially.

 When children need help or play therapy, our approach is always to work collaboratively with you as parents.
 Before any therapy with children, we first talk with you the parents about the treatment plan.
 We may recommend:

-- Parent consultation combined with play therapy (more on Parent Counseling)
+- Parent consultation combined with child-focused play therapy or Congnitive-Behavioral Therapy (CBT) (more on Parent Counseling)

 - Filial therapy where you the parent are taught to play therapeutically with your child,

-- Family therapy which may have sessions with the whole family or sub-units (more on Family Therapy)
+- Family therapy which may include the whole family or sub-units (more on Family Therapy)